Rototu/procedural-skyscraper-city-generator-and-shader/README.md

 A 3D procedural skyscraper generator with shaders in Three.js.

-## Running
+## Running on local

-Run using `serve.sh`.
+Run using `python3 -m http.server` or with your favourite static site server tool.

 ## Requirements

-Working internet connection, Python, a WebGL2 capable browser
+Working internet connection, Python, a modern browser

-Note: make sure broswer is updated and use it preferably in incognito mode if making changes to files (files serverd by python server are cached by default is some Python versions).